insin/nwb/docs/Configuration.md

 - [Karma Configuration](#karma-configuration)
   - [`karma`](#karma-object)
   - [`karma.browsers`](#browsers-arraystring--plugin) - browsers tests are run in
+  - [`karma.excludeFromCoverage`](#excludefromcoverage-string--arraystring) - globs for paths which should be excluded from code coverage reporting
   - [`karma.frameworks`](#frameworks-arraystring--plugin) - testing framework
   - [`karma.plugins`](#plugins-arrayplugin) - additional Karma plugins
   - [`karma.reporters`](#reporters-arraystring--plugin) - test results reporter
   - [`karma.testContext`](#testcontext-string) - point to a Webpack context module for your tests
-  - [`karma.testDirs`](#testdirs-string--arraystring) - directories containing test code which should be ignored in code coverage
   - [`karma.testFiles`](#testfiles-string--arraystring) - patterns for test files
   - [`karma.extra`](#extra-object-1) - an escape hatch for extra Karma config, which will be merged into the generated config
 - [npm Build Configuration](#npm-build-configuration)